Honorable Judge Arthur L. Burnett, SR

 In January 1980 he was again appointed United States Magistrate in the United States District Court for DC, where he served until 1987 when President Ronald Reagan appointed him to the Superior Court of DC.
 He retired in October 1998 from active Associate Judge status and became a Senior Judge of the Superior Court and continued to serve actively hearing cases until August 2004.
 Judge Burnett also served as Judge-in-Residence and co-chair to the Children’s Defense Fund Judges’ Component where he advised on proposed legislation, ran seminars and conferences at the Alex Haley Farm Retreat in Tennessee, and was a speaker for children’s issues and reforms required in the juvenile justice process.

-Now retired, Mr. Burnett continues to serve as the National Executive Director of the National African American Drug Policy Coalition, Inc. and as an officer in several other non-profit entities, on their Board of Directors, or as an Advisor to such organizations dealing with youth, substance abuse, mental health and juvenile and criminal justice reforms.
-He was recently reappointed by the Mayor of the District of Columbia to a part-time position as a Member of the District of Columbia Commission on Fathers, Men and Boys to a Term ending in September 2020.
+After retirement, Mr. Burnett served as the National Executive Director of the National African American Drug Policy Coalition, Inc. and as an officer in several other non-profit entities, on their Board of Directors, or as an Advisor to such organizations dealing with youth, substance abuse, mental health and juvenile and criminal justice reforms.
+He was reappointed by the Mayor of the District of Columbia to a part-time position as a Member of the District of Columbia Commission on Fathers, Men and Boys to a Term ending in September 2020.

-Looking back, Judge Burnett attributes his success to gifts given to him at his birth, his integrity, his passion for the law and his commitment to realize the innate talents and abilities of every individual human being, and the support of his lovely wife and five children who have all excelled in their lives.
-For the future he will continue to give his best efforts as a professional and to fight for justice and true equality for every human being on the face of this earth.
+Looking back, Judge Burnett attributed his success to gifts given to him at his birth, his integrity, his passion for the law and his commitment to realize the innate talents and abilities of every individual human being, and the support of his lovely wife and five children who have all excelled in their lives.
+He gave his best efforts as a professional and fought for justice and true equality for every human being on the face of this earth.